Global site tag (gtag.js) - Google Analytics

 The same thing happens in a thermal chamber.
 Without high speed air flow, a ‘boundary layer’ of mid-temperature air exists around the product, and the rate of thermal change goes down.
 But, if the air is moving very quickly, that boundary layer is continuously stripped away, so the coldest (or warmest) possible air is always moving across the product.
 You can actually get faster change rates below the surface of a product using high speed air flow and high capacity heating or cooling (liquid nitrogen is a very aggressive coolant…) than you can with liquid-to-liquid thermal shock, if the liquid isn’t agitated.

 To get an idea of how much air is moving inside of a HALT chamber, take a look at this video.
 Then, get ready to impress your kids when your engineering expertise yields a cold can of soda in record time.
+This video demonstrates high speed airflow within one of our chambers:

 And remember – if it isn’t broken, you’re not done yet!